 The current Ford F-150 Raptor is a beast with its high-output 3.5-liter EcoBoost V6 engine making an impressive 450 horsepower and 510 pound-feet of torque.
 The high-output EcoBoost engine certainly isn’t lacking on the performance front, but some Raptor customers miss the V8 character, along with the associated engine and exhaust notes delivered by first-generation F-150 Raptor truck.
 Luckily, they won’t have to miss it for much longer.

-Sources familiar with Ford product plans speaking to Ford Authority on the basis of anonymity said that the Ford F-150 Raptor is currently testing with an eight-cylinder engine for an upcoming ultra-high-performance version of the truck.
-Which eight-cylinder engine such a model will receive is unknown, but the two front-runners are the supercharged 5.2L Voodoo V8 from the Mustang Shelby GT500 as well as the 7.3L V8 Godzilla that will soon become available in the 2020 Ford Super Duty.
+Sources familiar with Ford product plans speaking to Ford Authority on the basis of anonymity tell us that Ford is planning to offer a future version of the F-150 Raptor with an eight-cylinder engine for an upcoming ultra-high-performance variant of the truck.
+Which eight-cylinder engine such a model will receive has not yet been decided, but the two front-runners are the supercharged 5.2L Voodoo V8 from the Mustang Shelby GT500 as well as the 7.3L V8 Godzilla that will soon become available in the 2020 Ford Super Duty.
 Let’s dig into the juicy details.

 Back in March, we reported on a rumor that the Ford F-150 Raptor was going to get the supercharged 5.2L V8 from the 2020 Ford Mustang Shelby GT500.
 That engine is expected to make somewhere north of 700 horsepower, though Ford has yet to release the official figures.